milkfish033/Java-projects-/README.md

 # Java-projects-
-Use java language to solve some little problems
+Use java to solve the sodoku problem